Suggestion: Schubert, Piano Trio N° 2, op. 11, D. 929, Andante con moto (1827)

 Painters, whether great or minor masters, have always acted as commentators.
 By telling the story of wine and the vine, which is a part of our social, cultural, religious, political and economic history across the ages, these artists help us better understand our own story.

 While painting – canvases, frescoes and illuminations – takes centre-stage, the Virtual Wine Museum also exhibits many other art forms.
 It’s the museum of the “wine of the arts”, telling the story of wine from Antiquity to the present day.

 The Virtual Wine Museum: Wine in the Arts, from Antiquity to the present day

-Let us suggest the following route around the museum: Wine and the Arts to whet your appetite, the Work of the Month to awaken your senses and the Gallery Collections to taste at your leisure or by following the guided tour below and at the bottom of the page.
+Let us suggest the following route around the museum: Wine and the Arts to whet your appetite, the Picture of the Month to awaken your senses and the Gallery Collections to taste at your leisure or by following the guided tour below and at the bottom of the page.
 If you are pressed for time, why not take a quick trip around The Virtual Wine Museum’s selected highlights?

-VIDEO: Wine-drinkers, Painters bear witness
+Wine-drinkers, Painters bear witness

 THE BROTHERS CLARKE WITH OTHER GENTLEMEN TAKING WINE

 Gawen Hamilton, between 1730 and 1735 - Yale University, New Haven, CT, US